-Eurowings will handle “bumped” passengers with fairness and consistency in the event that a flight is oversold.
+Eurowings will handle “bumped” passengers with fairness and consistency in the case of oversales.

-When a flight is expected to be oversold, our airport representatives will first ask for volunteers who are willing to give up their seats in exchange for compensation, which can be used to purchase tickets, pay excess baggage fees, or make on-board purchases.
+When a flight is expected to be oversold, our Airport representatives will first ask for volunteers who are willing to give up their seats in exchange for a compensation voucher which can be used to purchase tickets, pay excess baggage fees, or make on-board purchases.

 If Eurowings does not receive enough volunteers, Eurowings may deny boarding involuntarily to passengers holding a confirmed reservation in accordance with established boarding priorities.

-We will rebook passengers onto the next available Eurowings or partner flight to their ticketed destination if they are involuntarily denied boarding.
-If a Eurowings flight is not available, we will strive to provide comparable accommodations on another airline with which we have a ticketing agreement.
+We will rebook passengers on to the next available Eurowings or partner flight to their ticketed destination if they are involuntarily denied boarding.
+If a Eurowings flight is not available, we will strive to provide comparable accommodations on another airline that we have a ticketing agreement with.
 Meals and hotel accommodations will be offered when appropriate.

-Information on our policies and procedures for handling situations when ticketed customers cannot be accommodated on a flight will be made available at the airport.
+Information regarding our policies and procedures for handling situations when ticketed customers cannot be accommodated on a flight will be made available at the airport.